THE PRODUCTS & WASTE CHALLENGES | WITH NÚRIA CASTAN BARON

 “The excessive generation of waste is one of the things that I consider a truly issue of global concern, and especially in the mountains; steepness, remoteness, prevailing socio-economic conditions, and vulnerability to natural hazards, makes waste management in mountains more challenging than in lowlands areas”.

-The excessive generation of waste is one of the things that I consider a true issue of global concern.
-Don’t you ever realize the incredible amount of waste we all generate in the world?
-A few years ago I thought I knew quite well this theme, but I learned so much more thanks to the research I did for my final thesis in my graphic design Bachelor.
-I did an awareness campaign in a ski resort about the waste left in the environment, especially in high mountains and cold places, I called it “Por todas partes” (Everywhere).
-I chose this topic because when I was out in the mountain, in any outdoor activity I was doing, I always saw garbage left on the ground and felt very helpless because I did not know about this problem and feel the need to do something about it.
+As a result of my bachelor thesis, I put in place an awareness campaign in a ski resort about littering in high mountains and cold places, it was called “Por todas partes” (Everywhere).
+I chose this topic because when I was out enjoying some outdoor activities in the mountain, in my playground, I always saw garbage left on the ground and felt very helpless because I realized this problem was much bigger than I thought and I felt the need to do something about it.

 Mountains play an essential role in supplying water, energy, food and other services to millions of people living in the mountains and downstream.
 Ensuring the continued supply of these services has never been more important.
 However, many mountain regions are experiencing a growing solid waste problem, from ever expanding urban sprawls and cities, increasing consumption patterns, tourism activities, practices of illegal dumping…

-Most waste were not biodegradable and it was practically all different kind of plastics; bottles, energy bars, wrappers, tobacco packs… but I also found cigarette filters, glasses and fruit peels.
+Most waste was not biodegradable and what I found was mostly plastic packaging of many kinds: bottles, energy bars packaging, wrappers, tobacco packs… but I also found an important amount of cigarette filters, glass and fruit peels.